What is Family Pension?

-Family pension in India is given to the spouse or dependents of a deceased government employee or pensioner.
-It ensures financial security after the employee's death.
+A pension plan secures financial stability for the future.
+In India, the family pension is given to the spouse or dependents of a deceased government employee or pensioner, ensuring financial security after the employee's death.
 There are two main types:

 Uncommuted Pension: The full pension is received as a monthly payment without any lump sum withdrawal.
 It ensures a steady income for long-term financial stability and is subject to family pension rules.